|

 • In 2019, the organ was acquired by SJB and reconfigured for the new church.
 The organ and its current specifications are included in the Pipe Organ Database of the Organ Historical Society.

-• There is the possibility of an upgrade to the console and slight tonal expansion to include a solo pontifical reed in the choir division.
-The organ may be heard every week and serves a vast and fine repertoire, adding luster (bold & subtle) to the aesthetic of our celebration.
-Our Director of Music Ministries is a member of the Cincinnati Chapter of the American Guild of Organists and happily shares an enthusiasm for the many compelling educational and enrichment possibilities of the pipe organ such as creative hymn introductions, harmonizations, registrations, and improvisations.
+• There is the possibility of a console upgrade and slight tonal expansion.
+The organ may be heard every week and serves a vast and fine repertoire, adding luster bold & subtle to the aesthetic of our celebration.
+Our Director of Music Ministry is a member of the Cincinnati Chapter American Guild of Organists and shares an enthusiasm for the many compelling educational and enrichment possibilities of the pipe organ such as creative hymn introductions, harmonizations, registrations, and improvisations.

 • Demonstration video coming soon!
 Stay tuned for this and weekly updates at Sunday Liturgy.